 If you have questions or any other day trip recommendations, let me know in the comments!

 P.S.
 If you’re looking for a full Copenhagen experience including all the main attractions and must-see sights, read my 2020 Copenhagen bucket list, and if you’d like to visit some lesser-known spots, read my post on 8 hidden gems of Copenhagen.
+For some of the coolest spots to eat, have a look at my post on the best street food in Copenhagen.

 Enjoyed reading about these day trips from Copenhagen?
 Pin this post!